vitessio/website/content/en/docs/user-guides/createlookupvindex.md

-Note that as mentioned above, we do not have to tell Vitess about how to shard the actual backing table for the lookup Vindex or any schema to create that it will do it automatically.
+Note that as mentioned above, we do not have to tell Vitess about how to shard the actual backing table for the lookup Vindex or any schema to create as it will do it automatically.
 Now, let us actually execute the `CreateLookupVindex` command:

 ```sh